-The quality of our program has increased substantially with the addition of undergraduate Interns.
-The professor should develop a description of the specific and substantive role an intern would serve.
-The Intern supports instruction and / or pedagogical & co- curricular aspects of the course, and the Internship should be designed to expand the student's depth of knowledge in the discipline, and/or understanding of effective instructional and pedagogical approaches.
-Faculty will work with the IFS office in order to recruit and select an intern; it is crucial that this individual meet the curricular needs of the professor as well as maintain and uphold our program values.
-Interns choose from two internship models, which include monetary compensation and internship credit from either the faculty members' department, or the Walter Center (we will discuss this aspect in detail during the workshops).
+If it is concluded Teaching Assistants will be included in IFS courses, as in years past Faculty will work with the IFS office in order to recruit and select an intern; it is crucial that this individual meet the curricular needs of the professor as well as maintain and uphold our program values.
+Internship models are being determined.
 Undergraduate intern selection will be initiated by faculty, and placement will be finalized between the IFS Office and faculty member.